faysal725/quiz-app/README.md

 Instant feedback on correct/incorrect answers.

-Progress bar to show how many questions are left.

 Responsive Design: The app is fully responsive and works seamlessly on both desktop and mobile devices.

 Error Handling: Proper error handling for API requests and user inputs.